onfido/onfido-ios-sdk/README.md

     -d 'last_name=May'
 ```

 The JSON response has an `id` field containing a UUID that identifies the applicant.
-You will pass the applicant ID to the SDK and all documents or live photos uploaded by that instance of the SDK will be associated with that applicant.
+You will pass the applicant ID to the SDK and all documents or live photos/videos uploaded by that instance of the SDK will be associated with that applicant.

 ### 5. Creating the SDK configuration